uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 | R^2 | 0.31 | 0.91 |

 As the R^2 is more than 90% now, the improvement of the model is obvious.

+### 3.5 Model Discussion and Conclussion

+In conclussion, the results of the model suggested that:

+1.

+2.

+3.

+## 4 Dsicussion

+### 4.1 Research Discussion

+(Were you able to answer your research question or support/refute your hypothesis?
+If not, why not?)

+### 4.2 Future Study

+First of all, this model is just a preliminary analysis or a starting point.
+For future study, we could try to:

+(What would be your next steps if you were to continue this line of inquiry after the semester is over?
+(There can always be next steps, regardless of whether you have been able to answer your question or not.)

 ## References {.page_break_before}